Do I need a visa?

-For example, if you are simply visiting the UK with a Visitor visa, this is only valid for a period of up to six months – it is not possible to apply for a visa extension.
+For example, if you are simply visiting the UK with a Visitor visa, this is only valid for a period of up to six months – and it is not possible to apply for a visa extension.

 If you hold a family visa, these are typically valid for a period of between two and half to five years.

 Points-based visas again vary by type, however these are usually valid for up to five years.

-Depending on which visa you hold, you may be able to apply for a visa extension, to allow you to remain in the UK for a longer period of time.
+Depending on which visa you hold, you may be able to apply for a UK visa extension, to allow you to remain in the UK for a longer period of time.
 You may also be eligible to switch to another visa category, or apply for permanent residency in the UK such as Indefinite Leave to Remain.

 You must of course qualify for any visa category that you attempt to switch to.

-Our Manchester immigration solicitors can provide professional legal advice regarding your UK visa options, eligibility, the length of time you are permitted to stay in the UK, and visa extensions.
+Our Manchester immigration solicitors can provide professional legal advice regarding your UK visa options, eligibility, the length of time you are permitted to stay in the UK, and your visa extension.